yohasebe/openai-chat-api-workflow/README.md

 - **Echo**: If enabled, the original prompt is contained in the result text.
 - **Save File Path**: If set, the results will be saved in the specified path as a markdown file.
 - **Text to Speech**: If enabled, the results will be read aloud using the system's default text-to-speech language and voice
 - **Output HTML Using Pandoc**: Show results in the default web browser if pandoc is installed.
+If unchecked (or Pandoc is not installed), Alfred's "Large Type" feature is used to display the result.

 **Text to Speech**